brndnmtthws/hodlermanifesto/index.md

 When you see other coins quickly rising in market cap rankings, you will not be distracted.
 They too will fall back from whence they came.
-Resist the temptation to dump your coin and go along with another.
-This is usually a futile exercise.
-If you do decide to purchase a new coin, weight your holdings by market cap to manage your risk.
+Resist the temptation to dump your coin and pump another.
+This is usually a futile exercise, and is a quick way to make a big fortune into a small fortune.
+If you do, in spite of better sense, decide to purchase a new coin, weight your holdings by market cap to manage your risk.

 ## Rule 8: A True HODLer Will Run Their Own Full Node

 To ensure their coin remains healthy, and to participate in consensus, a HODLer runs their own full node if possible.
 There is truth in numbers, and a HODLer will always remain true to their coin.
+By participating in consensus a HODLer is in complete control of their own destiny, free from tyranny, censorship, and oppression.